 Can Help Build a Positive Body Image

-One of the great things about upper body exercises is that you don’t need a lot of equipment to get a good workout.
-Dumbbells are a great way to work your upper body.
-They allow you to target specific muscles and movements, which can help you achieve the results you're looking for.
+One of the great things about upper body exercises is that you only need a little equipment to get a good workout.
+Dumbbells are a fantastic way to work your upper body.
+They allow you to focus on specific muscles and movements, which can help you achieve the results you're looking for.

-Let us look into some best upper body workouts for women using dumbbells that you can do in the ease of your home or in the gym.
+Let us look into some best upper body workouts for women using dumbbells that you can do at your home or in the gym.

 1. Dumbbell Lateral Raise

 Dumbbell lateral raises are a great upper-body exercise that targets the deltoid (shoulder) muscles.
-All you need is a dumbbell and a flat surface to perform this exercise.
+You only need a dumbbell and a flat surface to perform this exercise.

-- Grab a dumbbell in each hand and stand with your feet relatively close together.
+- Take a dumbbell in each hand and stand with your feet close together.

-- Next, raise the dumbbells out laterally to your side to shoulder height.
-Try to keep them a little bit in front of your shoulders, in what's called a scaption position.
+- Next, raise the dumbbells out laterally to your side-to-shoulder height.
+Please keep them in front of your shoulders, in a scaption position.

 2. Behind the Head Dumbbell Triceps Extension

-The behind the head tricep extension is one of the key muscles in the upper body, and strong triceps can help improve your overall strength and performance in various upper-body exercises.
-Behind the head tricep extension are a great way to target this muscle, and there are a few different ways that you can do them.
+The behind-the-head tricep extension is one of the key muscles in the upper body, and strong triceps can help improve your overall strength and performance in various upper-body exercises.
+Behind the head, tricep extension is a great way to target this muscle, and there are several various methods you can use to complete them.

 The most common way to do behind the head tricep extension is with a dumbbell.
 You can also use a resistance band.
 The good thing is, you can find a wide range of resistance bands at DMoose and elevate your full-body core strength.
 The Dmose resistance bands can do everything necessary by providing muscle therapy and rehabilitation.

-- Lie down on your back on the ball, and then press up to the starting position.
+- On the ball, lie on your back and press up to the starting position.

 3. Bent Over Dumbbell Row

-There are a lot of upper body exercises out there that target different muscles, but bent over dumbbell rows are a great all-around exercise that targets many muscles at once.
-The main muscle groups targeted are the latissimus dorsi (lats), which are the large muscles in your back, and the biceps.
+There are numerous exercises for the upper body, but bent-over dumbbell rows are a great all-around exercise targeting many muscles simultaneously.
+The main muscle groups targeted are the latissimus dorsi (lats), the large muscles in your back, and the biceps.

-- Bend your knees and hinge forward at the hips, keeping your back flat.
-Let the dumbbells hang down, and then row them up, leading with your elbows.
+- Maintaining a flat back, flex your knees, and tilt forward at the hips.
+Let the dumbbells hang down, then row them up, leading with your elbows.

-This exercise can be done with lighter weights for higher reps or heavier weights for lower reps, depending on your goals.
-Give it a try next time you look for a great upper-body workout!
+This exercise can be done with smaller weights for higher reps or heavier weights for lower reps, depending on your goals.
+Try it the next time you're looking for a great upper-body workout!